BlocksTechnology/Blocks-One/README.md

 # Firmware
-The firmware was based on Marlin from https://github.com/bq/Marlin and https://github.com/bq/prusa-i3-hephestos
+The firmware was based on Marlin from https://github.com/bq/Marlin